 Your home is your kingdom.
 What’s a kingdom without strong Wi-Fi?

-The cable guy’s default settings will only get you the basics.
+The cable guy’s default settings will only get you and your home network the basics.
 Luckily, it doesn’t take much time or money to supercharge your home network.

 This article goes over everything needed to strengthen your Wi-Fi, enhance security, and dispel the dreaded “buffering” symbol from your Netflix forever.

 We’ll also cover ways to extend and enhance your network using hardware like switches, security systems, and power line extenders.

 Stop: if you’re here because your network is slow or not working, do the following first:

 - Restart your router and/or modem (if no restart button, just unplug for a few seconds)

 - Try different DNS servers (video guide here)